-In addition, we organize cross-curricular games in the form of historical and geopolitical simulations with our sister school at Phorms Gymnasium Berlin Mitte.
-These activities allow students to slip into strategic roles for a day and practice political thinking or give speeches before a gathering of peers.
+In addition, we organise cross-curricular games in the form of historical and geopolitical simulations with our sister school at Phorms Campus Berlin Mitte.
+These activities allow students to slip into strategic roles for a day and practice political thinking or give speeches in front of their peers.